AloyBranCheung/swim-tracker/terraform/Readme.md

 # Auth0 Infrastructure

+This IaC setups the local development and TST applications for the swim tracker in Auth0.

 ## To run terraform commands:

 - export envs vars to shell by running `source ./terraform/scripts/export_envs.sh` from root dir